svitalis123/disneyreal/README.md

 ### Prerequisites

-In order to run this project you need: Ruby installed on your pc
+In order to run this project you need: React Template
 > React Template

 ### Setup